Best Elliptical Machines 2014

 Since Precor is the company that invented the elliptical trainer, it’s no surprise that the Precor EFX 5.33 is considered one of the best elliptical machines.
 This is a beautifully engineered, sleekly designed machine that will last for years.
 There’s virtually no maintenance and you can rest assured that it will take any kind of a stress you’re capable of putting it through.
 Outstanding features include the patented Cross Ramp feature that allows you to adjust the incline angle of the pedals from 15 -30 degrees to ensure a complete workout of all the leg muscles.
 State-of-the-art LED displays and graphics make designing and tracking your workout easy, and twenty resistance levels mean you’ll never outgrow this machine.
 It also sets the industry standard for smooth motion, has a variable 21" to 23" stride and comes with the best warranty in the industry.
 At around $4,500, you’ll feel like you’re on a commercial grade machine and you’ll use it for years.

-Life Fitness Club Series
+Runner Up: Life Fitness Club Series

 Best Value Elliptical Trainer 2014 – Sole E25